8 Questions to Create Strong Growth For Your Business

-Finding your 10 year, 3 year, 1 year, then quarterly expectations, as the EOS system does, reminds me of the hugely helpful advice in the book, The One Thing, which I break down here.
-Each one of these dated goals are a domino that knocks down a bigger and bigger domino, until you get to that final big goal.
+Finding your 10-year, 3-year, 1-year, and then quarterly expectations, as the EOS system does, reminds me of the hugely helpful advice in the book, The One Thing, which I break down here.
+Each one of these dated goals is a domino that knocks down a bigger and bigger domino until you get to that final big goal.

-Entrepreneurial Operating System: Getting traction towards your goals
+Entrepreneurial Operating System: Getting traction toward your goals

 Once you’ve figured out the vision, the next part is to find a way to achieve it.
 This involves figuring out what you’re doing short term.
 What is your plan for this year, what steps do you need to take to achieve it, and what issues are you having that may be standing in your way?